CodeWarrior-debug/Memento-Multiverse/README.md

 ## Installation
 ---
+Visit on Heroku

+OR

-Clone or Fork repository into your code editor.
+Go to Github and Clone or Fork repository into your code editor.
 Run npm i in the correct file to install dependencies.
 Run npm start to start the application.

 ## Tests
 ---